ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

    Should not indicate any problems, apart from missing Kubernetes probes.
 Folloe the tip about the `--suggest` parameter to verify this.

-1. Briefly review the resources created by `new-app`:
-   `$ oc get all`
+1. Briefly review the resources created by `new-app`: `oc get all` `$ oc get all`
    What resources did `new-app` create?

-1. Check the build log for errors:
+1. Check the build log for errors: `oc logs bc/$APP`
    ```
    $ oc logs bc/sleep
    ...